Updated: May 21, 2026

 Vouliagmeni is better for a polished beach-resort stay.
 It has a prettier setting, better swimming spots, Lake Vouliagmeni, and the strongest holiday feel on the coast.
 This is the choice for luxury, romance, and beach time.
 It is home to the most prestigious resorts, including the Four Seasons.
 Glyfada is better for restaurants, shopping, and nightlife.
 It feels like an upscale coastal suburb.
 You can walk to cafes, high-end shops, and international restaurants more easily than in Vouliagmeni.
 It is a high-energy area with a more urban vibe.
 Best simple answer: Choose Vouliagmeni for beaches.
 Choose Glyfada for dining and shopping.

-What are the best hotels in central Glyfada?
+What are the best hotels in Glyfada?

 Glyfada is the closest thing the Athens Riviera has to a proper town center.
 It has the coast and beach clubs nearby, but the real appeal is its lively center: restaurants, cocktail bars, cafes, boutiques, bakeries, and easy evening strolls without needing to stay inside a resort.
-It is the best Riviera base if you want a relaxed urban feel with quick access to the beach.
+It is the best Riviera base if you want a trendy urban feel with quick access to the beach.

 - One&Only Aesthesis: The best choice for pure luxury in Glyfada.
 It has a glamorous beachfront setting, resort pools, polished service, and a much more exclusive feel than the town-center hotels.
 It is close enough to walk into Glyfada for restaurants and shopping, but most guests come here for the idyllic resort atmosphere.

-- Dusit Suites Athens: The best upscale suite-style hotel close to Glyfada’s restaurants, shops, and nightlife.
+- Dusit Suites Athens: The best suite-style hotel close to Glyfada’s restaurants, shops, and nightlife.
 Rooms are larger than standard hotel rooms, making it a good choice for couples who want space, longer stays, or travelers who prefer an apartment-style setup with hotel service.

 - Brasil Suites Boutique Hotel: One of the best boutique choices in central Glyfada.
 It works especially well for families and longer stays because the rooms are suite-like, the atmosphere is smaller and quieter, and the location is convenient for walking to shops and restaurants.